batkinson/rapidpair/README.md

 pairing partner a little less socially awkward.
-However, in the process of developing the initial prototype I discovered that despite having considerable experience developing servlet-based web applications, I was somewhat stumped by the simple task of refreshing an OAuth token on behalf of a user.
+However, in the process of developing the initial prototype I discovered that despite having considerable experience developing servlet-based web applications, I was somewhat stumped by the simple task of safely using a refresh token for a user without server-side sessions.

 Now that hacker school is essentially building/has built their own solution for this, I doubt this will ever be fully developed.
 However, it provided an